cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 # Tabs

-CloudpilotEmu's interface is divided in tabs.
+The interface is divided in tabs.
 Each tab has a dedicated help page that can be accessed by tapping the "?" in the toolbar (or selecting "Help" from the menu on the emulation page).

 ### Sessions tab